...

 Wage garnishment allows the recipient spouse to collect alimony directly from the paying spouse’s wages.
 By obtaining a court order for wage garnishment, the recipient can ensure consistent and timely payment of alimony.

 If the paying spouse consistently fails to fulfill their alimony obligations, the recipient spouse can file a motion for contempt of court.
-This legal action brings the matter before the court, and if found in contempt, the paying spouse may face penalties or other consequences.
+This legal action brings the matter before the court.
+If found in contempt, the paying spouse may face penalties or other consequences.

 Asset Seizure